fmateoc/entity-matching/README.md

   * Helped restructure the project.
   * Generated unit tests.

-Overall, Jules felt like working with a **“smart intern.”** Not always reliable, but capable of doing useful work faster than I could myself.
+Overall, Jules felt like working with a **“smart intern.”** Not always reliable, but capable of doing useful work.
+More than that, once it uderstood what needed to be done, it would do it faster than I could myself.

 ---